finbourne/luminesce-sdk-python-preview/sdk/docs/SqlDesignApi.md

 # **put_sql_to_query_design**
 > QueryDesign put_sql_to_query_design(body, validate_with_metadata=validate_with_metadata)

-[EXPERIMENTAL] PutSqlToQueryDesign: Generates a SQL-design object from SQL string, if possible.
+[EXPERIMENTAL] PutSqlToQueryDesign: Makes a SQL-design object from SQL if possible

-SQL to attempt to create a Design object from
+Generates a QueryDesign object from simple SQL if possible  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.

 ### Example